 If the last couple of years has taught me anything, it’s that in order to move forward in your life you have to accept your own involvement in your own fucking bullshit.
-If you're uncomfortable in any area of your existence its your own damn fault.
+If you're uncomfortable in any area of your existence it's your own damn fault.
 Period.
 You have to accept that you have to become responsible for yourself.
 Blaming others without taking on responsibility for your involvement in situations is a deeply tiring and endless cycle.

-When I first started my journey of “bettering” my circumstances I was totally guilty of blaming others for my stagnant career and financial life.
+When I first started my journey of “bettering” the circumstances I was totally guilty of blaming others for my stagnant career and financial life.
 I liked to blame the fact that people didn’t take me seriously because I looked significantly younger than I am.
 And I also totally bought into the blame fad that I was a woman in a man’s industry that didn’t want to give me opportunities.
 And that was a really exhausting, frustrating, and unproductive blame game that had no end in sight.

 Back then I refused to accept the fact that the reason I was being held back from my goals was because I was giving up my ability to move forward to someone else.
 I didn’t take responsibility for my involvement in the situation.
 If someone said I couldn’t do something or they didn’t hire me it wasn’t because I didn’t follow up or because I pitched something poorly.
 It was because they were assholes and they were against me.
-As any grown up with some maturity under the belt will tell you - I was 100% wrong in most of those cases.
+As any grown-up with some maturity under the belt will tell you - I was 100% wrong in most of those cases.
 And even if I wasn’t - the simple fact that I would throw in the towel and move onto the next thing without fighting for what I wanted was in and of itself my choice to give up.
-No one MADE me give up those particular goals, no matter how many excuses I gave about someone with self declared power telling me I couldn’t - I was was 100% wrong.
+No one MADE me give up those particular goals, no matter how many excuses I gave about someone with self-declared power telling me I couldn’t - I was was 100% wrong.

-Fact of the matter was: I gave those people that power over me.
+The fact of the matter was: I gave those people that power over me.
 And that power shouldn’t have been given to them in the first fucking place.

-Once I started taking back my power, and taking back the responsibility of my forward movement things oddly started falling into a more positive life experience.
+Once I started taking back my power and taking back the responsibility of my forward movement things oddly started falling into a more positive life experience.
 What I would have classified as a failure is no longer the decision of someone else, but the expansion of a new opportunity to make a project better for a better client or a better investor.

 What I love about the Third Flaw of Humanity is that once you start taking responsibility for your own bullshit there isn’t really a lot of bullshit to deal with later.
 There’s a weight that gets lifted and you learn to forgive a lot of people - even yourself.
-It’s why in future podcasts we’ll be talking a lot about self involvement in negative situations and why it’s important to never shift blame to someone else.
+It’s why in future podcasts we’ll be talking a lot about self-involvement in negative situations and why it’s important to never shift blame to someone else.

 There’s a real beauty in constructively analyzing the only person in any situation that you actually have control over - yourself.
-No matter how scary it is to accept that you’re responsible for your own bullshit once you do it actively the process is powerful and eye opening for sure.
+No matter how scary it is to accept that you’re responsible for your own bullshit once you do it actively the process is powerful and eye-opening for sure.